-Many times, DIYers wonder if they can use a paintbrush to apply the spray paint that comes in aerosol bottles or cans.
+DIYers often wonder if they can use a paintbrush to apply spray paint that comes in aerosol bottles or cans.

-Why?
-This can be for many reasons.
-Maybe your spray can nozzle is not spraying the paint correctly, the paint in your old aerosol can has dried partially from the inside, or you are just trying to avoid oversprays and the mess it can create.
+Maybe your spray can nozzle is not spraying the paint correctly, the paint in your old aerosol can has dried partially from the inside, or you are just trying to avoid oversprays and the mess they can create.

-But there are a few things to consider when using this method.
-In this today’s blog, I will show you exactly how you should do that.
-And with that, I will follow up with some exciting tips on using spray paint efficiently with a paintbrush along with its pros and cons.
+But before you proceed, there are a few things to consider when using this technique.
+In this today’s blog, I will show you exactly how you should do it along with its pros and cons.
+So, let’s dive straight into the basic steps you need to follow…

 Decanting Spray Paint to Use with Brush

-- the condition of the paint in the can
+- Condition of the paint in the spray can

-Firstly, to drain out the wet usable paint in small quantities (for a small craft or decorative project), you can simply open the can’s cap and spritz as much paint as required for the project inside of it.
+Firstly, if you need to drain out the wet usable paint in small quantities (for a small craft or decorative project), you can open the can’s cap and spritz as much paint as required for the project inside of it.

 Secondly, if the paint has partially dried inside or the nozzle is not working, you can use a small glass jar with a lid to decant the paint.